nnhai1991/android-interview-questions/README.md

 #### Base

 * Tell all the Android application components.
 [Android Official](https://developer.android.com/guide/components/fundamentals.html#Components)
+    - There are four different types of app components:
+        - Activities
+        - Services
+        - Broadcast receivers
+        - Content providers

 * What is the structure of an Android Application?